 Over the course of his first term, Joe established a strong legislative record, securing passage of the bipartisan Revitalize American Manufacturing & Innovation Act, a major piece of domestic policy that would stimulate innovation in advanced manufacturing across the country.
 He has earned a reputation for working across the aisle, obtaining bipartisan support for the majority of his legislative efforts to date.

 During his time in Congress, Joe has also emerged as a leading voice for equality and social justice.
 From fighting for pay equity to defending voting rights and co-sponsoring a full repeal of the Defense of Marriage Act (DOMA), Joe is committed to ensuring that no American is discriminated against based on who they are, what they believe, or who they love.

 Prior to serving in Congress, Joe was an Assistant District Attorney for the Middlesex County and Cape and Island’s District Attorney’s offices.
 Joe attended Harvard Law School, where he was active in the Harvard Legal Aid Bureau, a student managed pro-bono law firm.
 He served in the Peace Corps from 2004-2006, working on economic development and community reinvestment in the Puerto Plata region of the Dominican Republic.

-Joe grew up in Massachusetts and studied Management Science and Engineering at Stanford University, where he was the starting goalie and co-captain of the Men’s Lacrosse team.
-He speaks fluent Spanish and resides in Brookline.
+Joe grew up in Massachusetts and studied Management Science and Engineering at Stanford University.
+He was the starting goalie and co-captain of the Stanford Men’s Lacrosse team.